-When a child under 18 years dies, for whatever reason, a process is automatically started to check every aspect of what has happened.
+When a child under 18 years dies, for whatever reason, a process is automatically started to assess what has happened.
 This is the responsibility of the Child Fatality Review Team.
-Their inquiry runs alongside the inquest, and its aim is to protect other children and young people.
+Their inquiry runs alongside the inquest, and it's mission is to protect other children and young people.